kzhang-repos/chat/README.md

 # Summary

-Chat app uses an authenticated socket.io connection to support one to one chat between online users.
+Chat app uses an authenticated socket.io connection to support one to one chat.

 **Endpoints**